 This blog explores the evolution of employee communication in this complex new reality.
 We take a look at the trends in internal communication that will be making their mark in 2022 and how they will change the face of business as you know it.

-1. The rising prominence of the IC role
+1. The continued prominence of the IC role

 However, times have changed.
-The challenges of the last year have put a spotlight on the vital role of internal communication.
+The challenges of the last two years have put a spotlight on the vital role of internal communication.
 The need to communicate quickly and effectively with employees has become a pressing concern.
-Suddenly, outdated systems and poor staff uptake have been highlighted for urgent improvement and investment.
+Outdated systems and poor staff uptake have been highlighted for urgent improvement and investment.
 That archaic employee intranet that has been overlooked for so long is now top of the meeting agenda.
 It is no longer acceptable that none of the remote workers have access to updated software.

 What’s the impact?